anaulianova/Capstone_Project/README.md

 # Conclusions

-Nonetheless, the complexity & shortness of the dataset has to an inconclusive result, despite exploring the use of various kernels including Polynomial, Sygmoid, RBF and linear.
+Nonetheless, the shortness of the dataset has lead to an inconclusive result, despite exploring the use of various kernels including Polynomial, Sygmoid, RBF and linear.

 The findings are as follows: